vpvidhyalakshmi/MPS-Analytics_AMI-Projects/WineClassification/README.md

 **Dataset Description**

-This dataset is in the public domain and was obtained from https://www.nhtsa.gov/crash-data-systems/fatality-analysis-reporting-system, U.S. government website.
-It is made available under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-You are free to use, modify, and distribute the data without any restrictions.
-The dataset can be access at: https://www.kaggle.com/datasets/diyashmi/us-accidents-dec2021
+The 'load_wine' dataset from the 'scikit-learn' library contains chemical analysis data of wines grown in the same region in Italy.
+It includes 178 samples with 13 features, such as alcohol content and malic acid, used for classification into three different wine categories.

 **Project Description**

-This data mining project focuses on the analysis of the US Accident dataset, aiming to extract valuable insights and patterns from a comprehensive collection of accident reports.
-The project explores various data mining techniques to uncover trends, risk factors, and actionable information that can contribute to improved safety measures and accident prevention.
+This project utilizes the wine dataset from scikit-learn to train a Gaussian Naive Bayes classifier, predicting wine class labels from chemical features.
+It evaluates the model's performance using metrics such as accuracy, providing insights into its predictive effectiveness.

 **Key Objectives**
-*Analyze and preprocess the US Accident dataset.
-*Identify common patterns and trends in accident data.
-*Implement data mining algorithms to extract meaningful insights.
-*Develop visualizations to represent findings effectively.

-**Project Structure**
-The project is organized into the following sections:

-*Data Exploration:* Initial data examination and understanding.
-*Data Preprocessing:* Data cleaning, handling missing values, and feature engineering.
-*Data Mining:* Application of various data mining techniques and algorithms.
-*Results and Insights:* Presentation of findings through visualizations and analysis.
+*Load and Preprocess Data
+*Train Classification Model
+*Evaluate Model Performance
+*Provide Insights

 **Usage**

-Feel free to explore my project and use the code as a reference for your data modelling endeavors Please provide appropriate cr
+Feel free to explore our project and use the code as a reference for your coding endeavors.
+Please provide appropriate credit if you find our work helpful.

+**License**

+This project is open-source and is available under the MIT License.
+See the license for details.